 The Reform Party is currently seeking candidates for federal, state and local offices, and already has several potential candidates.
 Ten years ago, the Reform Party held only three offices nation-wide.
 Through recent rebuilding efforts, the Reform Party, captured seven new offices, bringing their total to nine.

-“The Reform Party is looking for candidates for all offices, no matter the size,” stated Reform Party National Secretary Nicholas Hensley.
+“The Reform Party is looking for candidates for all offices, no matter the size,” stated Reform Party Chairman Nicholas Hensley.

 Hensley laid out a plan for running candidates for local office: